AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

   <tr>
    <td>Log in As</td>
    <td>Full access&nbsp;</td>
-   <td> <p>If their group administrative access is enabled on their Access Level and they are designated as a <em>group administrator</em>, they can log in as the users in the group they administer and their subgroups.
+   <td> <p>If their group administrative access is enabled on their Access Level and they are designated as a <span>group administrator</span>, they can log in as the users in the group they administer and their subgroups.
 They cannot log in as a System Administrator.<br>For more information about enabling group administrative access for users, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.</p> </td>
   </tr>
   <tr>
    <td>Schedules</td>